dashapopova/Preprocessing/HTML-forms.md

 * type - the type of input:
     * text - a small text field
     * textarea - a big text field
-    * checkbox - chackbox buttons
+    * checkbox - checkbox buttons
     * radio - radio buttons (only one of those can be selected)
     * submit - the submit to the server button